drufball/yosai/_drafts/complications.md

 <br />
 <br />

 The hallway on the other side was dimly lit, the air noticeably cooler.
 It stretched deeper into the building before ending in a T-intersection.
 Denri stuck to the shadows, waiting for her eyes to adjust.
-Once she was ready, she dropped into a crouch and inched towards the the corner of the intersection.
+Once she was ready, she dropped into a crouch and inched towards the intersection.
 She pulled a heavily worn dagger from her belt, fogged it with her breath, then rubbed it with the cleanest scrap of her shirt she could find.

 Not exactly a mirror-finish, but it was bright enough to reflect small blobs that approximated real shapes.
 Denri slid the blade along the floor, using it to peer around each corner.

 The left hallway ended in another turn.
 A dull glow spilled out from deeper in the building.
-A few low, stern voices accompanied the dim lamplight from wherever it emanated.
-To the right, a few doorways branched off the hallway before it dead-ended in darkness.
+A few stern voices accompanied the light from wherever it emanated.

+To the right of the intersection, a few doorways branched off the hallway before it dead-ended in darkness.

 The money and other valuables were probably deeper in the house, behind the serious voices to the left.
 But she wasn't itching to make an enemy out of one of the most dangerous men in Terminus.
 Just score a couple nice meals for her and her friends.
-Denri took the right hallway and started peering through the cracks between doors.
+Denri took the right hallway and started peering through the cracks along the edges of doors.

-The third door she checked contained the food.
+The third door contained the food.
 Denri tried the sliding paper door but found it locked.
 She took a step back and dropped into a squat, squinting at the door while she thought.
 She could shoulder through the wooden frame easily enough, but the sound would draw guards.

 Dancing around the guards sounded fun.
-But from what she could see through the crack beneath the door, all the food was in crates.
+But from what she could see through the crack, all the food was in crates.
 She might need some time to pry them open.

 Denri sighed, bored by the lack of forward progress.
-She moved back to the door and dropped to her stomach so she had a view into the room.
-She took a mental step forward, under the door frame.
+She moved back to the door and dropped to her stomach so she could look through the widest part of the crack near the base of the door.
+She took a mental step forward, through the opening.

 Denri's body tensed and her vision flickered a bright white-blue.
-There was a faint crackle in the air as her body shifted into a flow of electricity that jittered under the door frame.
+There was a faint crackle in the air as her body shifted into a flow of electricity that jittered around the door frame.
 An instant later, she was standing on the other side, dusting her hands off with a self-satisfied smile.

-Denri didn't have a resonance.
-Not like all the Hero's training in Terminus.
+Denri didn't have a resonance like all the Hero's training in Terminus.
 But the Stormbringer was close to all of their creations.
-All flits had the ability to shift, even if it was hard on the body.
+Every flit had the ability to shift, even if it was hard on the body.
 Denri's muscles ached like she had climbed a mountain.
-She wouldn't be able to shift again until she had a chance to sleep off some of the strain.
+She wouldn't be able to do the trick again until she had a chance to sleep off the strain.
 But at least now she could keep moving.

 Denri made her way to the crates and used her dagger to pry a few open.
 "Jackpot."
 Her stomach grumbled reflexively as she stared down at the feast in front of her.
 She looked up at the ceiling briefly.
 "Thanks again, boss."

 She hopped up, resting her waist along the edge of the crate as her upper body disappeared into the container.
-Denri hesitated, her eyes darting between apples, cheese, and some dried meat.
+Denri's eyes darted between apples, cheese, and some dried meat.
 She chewed her lip with a look of serious contemplation.

 She came up for air a second later, struggling vainly to close her mouth around all three.